xytuang/COMS-W4119/docs/TESTING.md

 For testing, we use difficulty 2 (e.g. nonce is valid when the first two digits of the hash are 0) for testing convenience.

+Logs for each node are in the respective folders, with format PEER_LISTENING_PORT_log.txt (e.g. "python3 app.py 50004 127.0.0.1 50000 2" would be stored in 50004_log.txt)

 =====Basic Test=====

 This test is manual and is just a simple test to make sure basic functionality works.
 All data is untampered with for this test, and all blocks are broadcast immediately after they are mined.